-BOR members can appeal the assessment on their property.
-However, the individual must temporarily step down from the duties as a BOR member.
+BOR Members can appeal the assessment on their property.
+However, the individual must temporarily step down from his or her duties as a BOR member.

-E. BOR can adjust an assessment even if an owner did not appeal to the BOR
+E. BOR can adjust an assessment even if an owner did not complain about it